A Cliche Trojan Horse Metaphor

 Viewers Abandon Traditional Pay TV

-What many marketers and advertisers fail to grasp is that people aren’t leaving TV, they’re just ditching traditional pay TV.
+What many in marketing and advertising fail to grasp is that people aren’t leaving TV, they’re just ditching traditional pay TV.
 These ‘cord-cutters’ are changing the way media is produced and consumed and according to an eMarketer report, the number of cord-cutters could exceed 40.1 million by 2021.

 According to Pew Research, “about six-in-ten of those aged 18 to 29 (61%) say the primary way they watch television now is with streaming services,” and Nielsen data suggests that people favor large screens over small ones for movie and show streaming.